top of page

 The verb 'refrain' finds its etymological roots in the Old French word 'refrener,' which came from the Latin 'refrenare.'
 'Refrenare' is a combination of 're-' meaning 'back' or 'again' and 'frenum' meaning 'bridle' or 'restraint.'
 In its original sense, 'refrain' was associated with the act of restraining or holding back, much like a bridle controls a horse.
 Over time, this notion of restraint evolved, and the word 'refrain' came to mean avoiding or abstaining from doing something, often due to a strong desire to resist a temptation or certain behavior.
 The etymology of 'refrain' highlights its historical connection to the idea of restraining one's impulses or actions, making it an appropriate term for describing the act of consciously resisting a particular action or temptation.

-Quiz: Find the meaning of the verb refrain:
+Find the correct meaning of the verb refrain:

 Try Again!